-Rob Ritzen (Maastricht, 1985) works as a curator and a writer.
+Rob Ritzen (Maastricht, 1985) works as an curator, exhibition maker and writer.
 He holds a BA in Museology from the Amsterdam University of the Arts (Reinwardt), a MA in Philosophy and Ethics from the Free University of Brussels, and he participated in the research master in philosophy at the KU Leuven.
 He has worked at a number of institutions including Museum de Paviljoens, SALT, VanAbbemuseum, Onomatopee, and Extra City.
-Currently he is an associate researcher at A.PASS institute for artistic research.
+Currently he is an associate researcher at a.pass institute for artistic research.

 His curatorial practice though mainly goes out from self-organised and co-operative formats in close association with cultural practitioners.
 On the margin of established institutions and outside of market oriented spaces, but in the middle of communities of cultural practitioners.
-Most recently he initiated That Might Be Right, an organisation run by cultural practitioners dedicated to (re)searching, developing and supporting alternatives to the present.
+Together with Paoletta Holst he initiated That Might Be Right, an organisation run by cultural practitioners dedicated to (re)searching, developing and supporting alternatives to the present.
 He is a founding member of Level Five a cooperative studio floor in Brussel, and was influential in shaping its organisational, social and political form.

 Recent projects include Forms of Life of Forms (2019), M’ (2018), All Work No Pay (2018), the video installation Borderscapes: From the Margin to the Centre (2017) at PeriFeria, Brussels; the series of cultural assemblies Between the Sheets (2017) at That Might Be Right, Brussels; the initiative to visit places of work eavesdropping (2017-ongoing); the evening of reading performances TMBR reading performance event (2017) at WOLKE, Brussels; the educational summercamp UTOPIA Camp (2016) at ArtEZ, Zwolle; the mobile commons print lab MANE’FESTO (2015) at Nuit Debout, Brussels; the group exhibition Frame of Mind (2015) at Corridor, Amsterdam; the group exhibition The Stone That Was a Bone (2015) at Corridor, Amsterdam; the audio installation Reflecting on the Edge (2015), at État des Lieux, Brussel; the group exhibition We Tell Stories (2012) at DE KIJKDOOS, Amsterdam; the group exhibition When Squares [Re]Frame Meaning (2011) at DE KIJKDOOS, Amsterdam.

 He has contributed to a number of magazines and journals such as Archined, Krisis, Mister Motley, Tubelight.